ndownward/ndownward/README.md

 ### Hello world, I'm Nicola (she/her)! 👋
 I'm a curious and enthusiastic developer. passionate about learning new skills and exploring new sectors of the tech industry.
 I thrive under pressure and am always ready for a challenge - especially when it involves working on a team!
-I aspire to one day be a project manager in the world of software development.<br>
+I aspire to one day be a project manager in the world of software development.
 <br>
-Take off your jacket, stay a while!<br>
+Take off your jacket, stay a while!
 <br>
 ## I am...
 ⚡an Applied Computer Science student @ Dalhousie University</li>